opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 DescriptorExtractor::read
 -----------------------------
-.. c:function:: void DescriptorExtractor::read( const FileNode\& fn )
+.. cpp:function:: void DescriptorExtractor::read( const FileNode& fn )

     Reads the object of a descriptor extractor from a file node.